nbaksalyar/nbaksalyar.github.io/_posts/2015-11-09-rust-in-detail-2.md

 The first thing to notice is that now we have to add explicit *public* declarations that specify structs, variables, constants, and functions that we want to expose as a module's interface.
 Other modules will then import them with `use frame::{a, b, c};`.

 Then we introduce a pair of new structures: `WebSocketFrameHeader`, that will hold the frame header data, and `WebSocketFrame` to represent incoming and outgoing frames.
-The latter has an associated function `WebSocket.read` that can read a frame not only from a socket, but also from any other data source, because we're accepting an abstract [`Read`](http://doc.rust-lang.org/std/io/trait.Read.html) trait rather than `TcpStream` as a function argument.
+The latter has an associated function `WebSocketFrame.read` that can read a frame not only from a socket, but also from any other data source, because we're accepting an abstract [`Read`](http://doc.rust-lang.org/std/io/trait.Read.html) trait rather than `TcpStream` as a function argument.
 A general rule of thumb is to use interfaces/traits instead of concrete implementations.
 It'll come in handy when we'll be writing unit tests, and because tests is a necessary ingredient for quality code, you might want to use it wherever you can.

 ### Reading Header